Mustard Chicken with Potatoes Gratin

 Yields 2-3 servings

 - 1 Tbl fresh rosemary leaves, chopped

-- 2 tsp all purpose seasoning, or 1 tsp each salt and pepper
+- 2 tsp seasoned salt, or 1 tsp each salt and pepper

 - 8 chicken drumsticks

 - 200ml (7 oz.) heavy cream